 - Everyone likes to be listened to (it’s human nature) and listening to them shows them you’re human just like them.

 - Everyone likes to feel like they’re important, and active listening pays a compliment to their significance

-Listening helps you not be pushy
+Active listening helps you not be pushy.

 When was the last time YOU were excited to interact with someone who only pushes their own interests all the time?